Back to category Published: 31 may 2024 Author: Zhanna Mukhatzhanova

 Important to know before you go to Pavlodar!

 Insects in the summer.
-The city of Pavlodar is on the river, so in summer (especially in June) there are numerous insects such as mosquitoes and midges.
-On this basis, be sure to take insect repellent and antihistamines, in case you are allergic to insect bites.
+Pavlodar is located by a river, so during summer, especially in June, there are many insects like mosquitoes and midges.
+Be sure to bring insect repellent and antihistamines if you are allergic to insect bites.

 Read more: